Jerry Buckley (journalist)

-Gerald Enmett Buckley (April 5, 1891 – July 23, 1930) was an American radio commentator in Detroit, Michigan.
+Gerald Emmett Buckley (April 5, 1891 – July 23, 1930) was an American radio commentator in Detroit, Michigan.
 He successfully campaigned for the recall of Mayor Charles Bowles in the wake of corruption allegations.
 Prior to his death, Buckley had served as an investigator for Henry Ford, and as a special investigator for the United States government.

 Early life and career

-Jerry Buckley was born and spent his youth in Detroit’s oldest neighborhood of Corktown.
+Jerry Buckley was born and spent his youth in Detroit's oldest neighborhood of Corktown.
 Buckley and his five siblings were raised by his mother, Anna “Annie” C. Buckley, a stay-at-home mom and Michigan native, and his father, Jeremiah “J.C.”
 Buckley, a moneyed landowner who emigrated from Canada to Michigan in 1884.

 As a popular young adult, Jerry Buckley was known for his good looks and his “playboy” attitude, wooing women through his musical compositions and frequent presence in local nightclubs.
 In 1915, at the age of 24, Jerry Buckley married Michigan native Jeanette Logan, who gave birth to their only daughter, Rosemary, in 1918.

 Buckley served as an investigator for Henry Ford, owner of Ford Motor Company, during the 1921 Newberry v.
 United States Supreme Court case, in which Ford legally challenged his defeat to Truman Newberry in the 1918 US Senate Election.
 Following his involvement in this case, Buckley continued to work as a government investigator on various legal cases, and occasionally channeled his investigative skills to aid his brother, George, in his legal work.
-Buckley’s lifelong passion for song composition, combined with his investigative background, led him to a career in broadcasting, where he would become one of the first media celebrities of the burgeoning new medium of radio in the 1920s.
+Buckley's lifelong passion for song composition, combined with his investigative background, led him to a career in broadcasting, where he would become one of the first media celebrities of the burgeoning new medium of radio in the 1920s.